List of A Song of Ice and Fire characters: Varamyr Sixskins

-Varamyr is an infamous Wildling skinchanger, nicknamed due to his controlling of five other animals (three wolves, a shadowcat and a snow bear).
+Varamyr is an infamous wildling skinchanger, nicknamed for controlling five other animals (three wolves, a shadowcat, and a snow bear).
 He is the POV character of the prologue chapter of A Dance With Dragons.
-Due to his skinchanging power, he maintains control over multiple Wildling villages via terror, and even aspired to be King-Beyond-the-Wall before joining Mance Rayder.
+Due to his skin-changing power, he maintains control over multiple wildling villages through terror and even aspired to be King-Beyond-the-Wall before joining Mance Rayder.
 After another skinchanger, Orell, is killed, he also assumes control of the eagle Orell leaves behind.
-When Stannis attacks the Wildlings army, Melisandre uses her magic to burn Varamyr's eagle, causing him to lose control of his remaining animals.
-When the Wildling army is routed, Varamyr flees north together with a small group, hiding his real identity from them.
-The group eventually deserts until only the spearwife named Thistle stays.
+When Stannis attacks the wildlings' army, Melisandre uses her magic to burn Varamyr's eagle, causing him to lose control of his remaining animals.
+When the wildling army is routed, Varamyr flees north together with a small group, hiding his real identity from them.
+The group eventually deserts, leaving only the spearwife named Thistle.
 Varamyr is stabbed by a boy when he attempts to take a squirrel-skin cloak off the dead body of the boy's mother.
 While Thistle treats his wound, knowing that he is dying, he attempts to take over her body.
-However, her mind fights back hard against him, and subsequent hysteria inflicted on Thistle's body attracts wights to their position to kill them both.
-Before Varamyr dies, his mind wargs into his wolf One Eye.
+However, her mind fights back hard against him, and the subsequent hysteria inflicted on Thistle's body attracts wights to their position to kill them both.
+Before Varamyr dies, his mind wargs into his wolf, One Eye.